 2. Beware of fees – If all things are equal, pick a credit card with no annual fees.
 There can be exceptions, so evaluate whether the benefit is worth the cost and close any account that is no longer worth the fee.

 3. Never buy things not in your budget – Since we spend more money when we use plastic, commit to only buying what’s in your budget and avoid justifying purchases because it’s on sale.
 I commonly see people carrying balances on store cards because they offered discounts if you used it.
 The stores want you to spend beyond your budget and then you’re at risk of not paying off the balance at the end of the month.
 By the time you pay the interest, that sale price wasn’t such a great deal.

 4. Pay off your balance every month – If you’re going to use credit cards, this is a non-negotiable rule.
 You absolutely must pay off your entire balance at the end of every month.
 If you ever can’t pay it off in full, you need to instantly chop up the card and stop using it.
 Following this single rule will prevent you from ever having a problem with credit card debt.

 Credit cards have gotten a bad reputation and they probably deserve it.
 The odds are stacked against us when we play with credit cards and the consequences of being on the losing side can be severe.
-As we read in 1 Corinthians 10:23, “‘Everything is permissible,’ but not everything is helpful”.
+As we read in 1 Corinthians 10:23, “All things are lawful, but not all things are helpful”.
 However, for the informed and disciplined few, they can be a tool with benefits that outweigh the costs.

 Brad Graber, CFP® has been working with clients on personal financial planning and investment issues since 1996.
 He invests his time mentoring and educating individuals on ways to be better stewards of the resources God has entrusted to them.